 5. It decreases emissions of greenhouse gases that contribute to global climate change.

-6. It helps us sustain the environment for future generations.
+6. It helps to sustain the environment for future generations.

-Every year more than 300 million printer cartridges are thrown away, ending up in either landfill or being exported to developing countries where they poison both the environment and the workers.
-By recycling toner cartridges it is keeping them out of landfill and putting them back into the manufacturing stream, where they can be remanufactured and resold countless amounts of times.
-By utilizing the Remanufactured Toner Cartridge, the University is doing their part.
+Every year more than 300 million printer cartridges are thrown away and sent to landfills or exported to developing countries, where they poison both the environment and workers.
+Recycling toner cartridges keeps them out of landfill and puts them back into the manufacturing stream, where they can be remanufactured and resold countless times.
+By utilizing the remanufactured toner cartridge, the university is contributing to sustaining the environment.